-On March 25, a video conference was held by the participants in the Humanitarian Subgroup of the Trilateral Contact Group for the Crisis Resolution in Donbass.
-Unfortunately, the meeting was almost disrupted by the Ukrainian side due to the failure to comply with the decisions made at the TCG meeting of March 11, 2020.
+On March 25, a video conference was held by the participants in the Humanitarian Subgroup of the Contact Group on the settlement of the conflict in Donbas.
+Unfortunately, the meeting was almost disrupted by the Ukrainian side due to the failure to comply with the decisions made at the Contact Group meeting of March 11, 2020.

 Representatives of Ukraine, instead of confirming the detained persons, provided us with a list of wanted persons, missing persons, as well as persons released from prison.
 In addition, the Ukrainian side tried to distort the format of the future exchange, seriously violating the previously agreed formula.